 - Reward: Once a partner’s marketing associate becomes certified, and has executed a targeted number of these marketing plays, move away from individual incentives and reward the partner with incentives that can be used to purchase more marketing plays.

 Remember, if your goal is to change behavior, you have to tell people what to expect, when and why, then give them the skills and knowledge, measure change, and reward accordingly for the behavior to be repeated.
-For more information, check out our resource page.

 About the Author